boston college law school

 Professor DeMarco will teach the Juvenile Rights Advocacy Project II in the spring.

 Sara Dillon is a professor of law at Suffolk University Law School in Boston , where she has taught a wide variety of international law subjects, including Law of the European Union, International Trade Law, and International Children’s Rights since 2001.
 She is co-director of Suffolk Law’s International Law Concentration, as well as director of the summer study program in Lund, Sweden.
 She holds a JD degree from Columbia University, and a PhD from Stanford University.
 For seven years during the 1990s, she was a member if the Law Faculty at University College Dublin in Ireland, where she specialized in European environmental law.
 In recent years, she has written and lectured on such issues as global trade law and labor rights, international women’s and children’s rights, and European integration.
 Professor Dillon will teach European Union Law in the fall.

 Ilana Hurwitz holds a B.A. and LL.B. cum laude from the University of Witwatersrand, South Africa, a J.D. cum laude from Suffolk Law School and an LL.M. from Harvard Law School.
 Professor Hurwitz has an extensive background as a practitioner in the areas of family law and probate litigation.
 She was a Fulbright Scholar at Harvard, and served as a law clerk for Judge Rya W. Zobel of the United States District Court for the District of Massachusetts.
-Ms. Hurwitz is also a member of the adjunct faculty at Boston University School of Law and has also taught at Clark University.
-She will teach Trusts and Estates Survey in the fall.
+Ms. Hurwitz is a Visiting Professor at Boston University School of Law.
+She also supervises students in Harvard Law School's Advocates for Human Rights program and advises refugees on career development at Boston Center for Refugee Health and Human Rights at Boston Medical Center.
+She will be a Visiting Professor at Boston College Law School teaching Trusts and Estates Survey in the fall.